munificent/craftinginterpreters/book/classes.md

 ## Class Declarations

 Like we do, we're gonna start with syntax.
-A `class` statement introduces a new name, so it lives in the `declaration` grammar rule:
+A `class` statement introduces a new name, so it lives in the `declaration` grammar rule.

 ```ebnf
 declaration    → classDecl